NavjotSDhillon/Resume/README.md

 # How to Host Your Resume with Jekyll and GitHub Pages

 Jekyll is a static site generator which is used to create websites that can be hosted via GitHub Pages.
-There are many Jekyll templates available online that support GitHub Pages which allow for easy updates of content.
+There are many Jekyll templates available online that support GitHub Pages which allow for an easy updates of content.

 In this guide we will:
 - Fork a Jekyll resume template
 - Edit and run it locally
-- Host it on Github Pages
+- Host it on GitHub Pages

 We will be creating a [Single Page Resume](https://navjotsdhillon.github.io/Resume/).

 ## Audience

-This guide is targeted for those who have some or more experience in using Github, Markdown, and Atom (or any other text editor that supports YAML and markdown).
+This guide is targeted for those who have some or more experience in using GitHub, Markdown, and Atom (or any other text editor that supports YAML and markdown).
 There is no prior experience required to work with Jekyll.

 ## Prerequisites